eriksf/Araport_ePlant/README.md

 Release version: v0.1.19 <br />
 and click "Save" <br />
 5. The page will reload.
 Click on "View App Full Screen"
-6. On the new page, add "/" at the end of URL and press enter.
-7. Enter a gene, and it should work.
+6. Enter a gene, and it should work.

 ## Funding Acknowledgement